About The Allendale Theatre

 The Allendale Theatre celebrated its centennial in 2013, and it is just as vibrant and vital to the Buffalo Arts community as it was on it's opening night!
 Not only a cultural destination in the middle of Allentown, TOY and the Allendale are also an economic engine for local restaurants, cafes, bakeries and attractions - introducing the public to the Allentown neighborhood before and after every weekend performance.

 The Allendale is available for public and private events.
-Contact Managing Director Kevin Leary ((716) 884-4400 x308) for more information!
+Contact Managing Director Tracy Snyder ((716) 884-4400 x308) for more information!